battenr/rwetasks/README.md

 # Real-World Evidence (RWE) Tasks: rwetasks

-Theses are functions that I've created for working with large datasets such as real-world data (RWD).
+A package for working with large datasets such as real-world data (RWD).
 Includes functions for calculating number of individuals and percentage, for different variables (ex: demographic variables, such as age or sex).
 Other functions include: cleaning a string, and calculating number of unique individuals in a dataset.